Software-Development-Pakistan/Software-Development-Pakistan.github.io/Career Paths/README.md

   - [Books To Look Into](#books-to-look-into), this is for all the bookish people out there
   - [Youtube Channels](#youtube-channels), but if you like visual learning, that's also there!
   - [MISC](#misc), anything that doesn't fit above, blogs, list, articles, opinions, slides, lectures etcs
-- [References](#references), things you should read about if you're new and want to research more
+- [References](#references), things you should read about if you're new and want to research more.